 18 February 2022

-There is an idea that has emerged in recent years which holds that Western nations are increasingly dominated by billionaire elites and multinational corporations who seek to transform our nations into authoritarian, surveillance states, wherein censorship is widespread and widely tolerated, real property is so hideously expensive that large portions of the population never even try to acquire it, and so many people live in what feels like a profaned world devoid of spiritual aspiration that mental illness is commonplace.
-On the other hand, a smorgasbord of transitory pleasures (junk food, video games, television, porn, sex toys, prescription medication, etc) is perpetually within reach.
-Perhaps Tacitus’ observations about the actions of the Governor of Roman Britain in the 1st century CE are germaine:
+There is an idea that has emerged in recent years which holds that Western nations are increasingly dominated by billionaire elites and multinational corporations who seek to transform our nations into authoritarian surveillance states, wherein censorship is widespread and widely tolerated, real property is so hideously expensive that large portions of the population never even try to acquire it, and so many people live in what feels like a profaned world devoid of spiritual aspiration that nihilism is commonplace.
+On the other hand, a smorgasbord of transitory pleasures (junk food, online games, porn, prescription meds, etc) is perpetually within reach.
+Perhaps Tacitus’ observations about the actions of the Governor of Roman Britain in the 1st century CE are germane:

 “Agricola … described his campaign … as ‘keeping a conquered people under control’ … His intention was … [that the native Britons] become accustomed to peace and quiet by the provisions of amenities.
 Hence he gave … assistance to communities to build temples, market-places, and town houses.
 He praised those that responded promptly [to Romanisation] and censured the dilatory.
 As a result they began to compete with one another for his approval, instead of having to be compelled … even our style of dress came into favour and the toga was everywhere to be seen.
 Gradually, too, they went astray into the allurements of evil ways, colonnades and warm baths and elegant banquets.
 The Britons … called it ‘civilisation’, although it was a part of their enslavement [Tacitus, Agricola and Germany, Oxford World’s Classics, Ch 18-21].”

 Could it be that we are at risk of succumbing to the illusion of good living while in fact being profoundly unfree?
-In order to explore the possible answer to this question one first needs to understand what slavery actually is, as well as some of the other forms of bondage that have evolved in the West over time.
+In order to explore the possible answer to this question one first needs to understand what bondage actually is, hence the following exploration of some forms of servitude that have historically existed within European societies